Welcome to today's edition of the Rush 24-7 podcast.

 Stay right where you are.

-Uh in El Rio.
+Mannheim steamroller here, Los Peses in El Rio.

-Hell, I'm real Linda, they probably know Spanish more than I do English.
+They probably know Spanish more than I do English.

-Here's that uh here's that story on Barack Obama's uh as wife.
+Here's that story on Barack Obama's wife.

-It's Thomas Lipson in the uh the American thinker.com.
+It's Thomas Lifson in the AmericanThinker.com.

-My income is pretty low compared to my peers, she says.
+Poor Mrs. Barack Obama, my income is pretty low compared to my peers, she says.

 So how much is she scraping by on?

-The uh promo promotion that she got uh I guess the hospital nearly tripled her income from the hospitals to 316,090 uh 900 bucks in 2005 from 121,900 bucks in 2004.
+Well, according to a tax return released by the senator, that would be her husband, Barack Hussein Obama, this week, the promotion that she got against the hospital nearly tripled her income from the hospitals to $316,900 in 2005 from $121,900 in 2004.

 So she basically tripled her income.

-She handles community outreach for the University of Chicago hospitals, which uh does indeed sound like vital work right up there with open heart surgery.
+She handles community outreach for the University of Chicago hospitals, which does indeed sound like vital work right up there with open heart surgery.

 Husband bashes Walmart following the union boss catechism.

-The Chicagoan who would be president, maybe told members of a union-backed coalition, they have a moral responsibility to stand up and fight Walmart.
+The Chicagoan who would be president, maybe, told members of a union-backed coalition, they have a moral responsibility to stand up and fight Walmart.

 The AP has quoted Barack Obama as saying.